-1. Johnson & Johnson Official 7-minutes Workout (Free; Android, iOS)
+1. Johnson & Johnson Official 7-minutes Workout

 This app gets top marks for providing easy-to-follow workouts that can be done at home (think push-ups, burpees and jumping jacks).
-Routines vary in duration and intensity and the short videos and countdown clocks keep you motivated.
+Routines vary in duration and intensity, and the short videos and countdown clocks keep you motivated.
 The app also lets you control your music folders to create heart-pumping playlists.

-2. Nike+ Training Club (Free; iOS and Android)
+2. Nike Training Club

-We can all use a bit of a laugh when we’re starting out on a new fitness regime.
+We can all use a bit of a laugh when we’re starting on a new fitness regime.
 CARROT Fit brings that gut-busting hilarity using a 7-minute workout routine that kicks a few spurs into your saddlebags.
-Power through your workout with tasks like Celebrity Face-Punching, and plank with new perspective using the Dragon Mating Dance.
-The app does number-crunching for you and syncs with Apple’s Health app, so you can save your workout data in the HealthKit database.
+Power through your workout with tasks like Celebrity Face-Punching, and plank with a new perspective using the Dragon Mating Dance.
+The app does number-crunching for you and syncs with Apple’s Health app so that you can save your workout data in the HealthKit database.
 If you can handle a bit of sadistic mockery as motivation, CARROT Fit is for you.